|Fresh strawberries are a common offering in the souk.|

 |A cat outside our door when we returned to the house after dinner.|

-Le Jardin is the only restaurant in the souks that has offers a few non Moroccan dishes that is open all day.
-Other restaurant don’t open until 8:00 pm, too late for us to dine when we only eat one meal a day.
-With nine days remaining until departure, I imagine we’ll dine at Le Jardin three or four more times until we depart, dining in with Madame Zahra’s cooking on the remaining date.
+Le Jardin is the only restaurant in the souk that has offers a few non-Moroccan dishes that is open all day.
+Other restaurants don’t open until 8:00 pm, too late for us to dine when we only eat one meal a day.
+With nine days remaining until departure, I imagine we’ll dine at Le Jardin three or four more times until we depart, dining in with Madame Zahra’s cooking on the remaining days.

 Besides, they have the two turtles on “crumb patrol” at Le Jardin and, the two parakeets, greatly adding to the experience.